Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Results

 \paragraph{Predictability by gene product.} We evaluated the degree to which the abundance of each gene product (transcripts and proteins) can be predicted directly from cellular images by comparing the prediction performance of \themethod{} to the Mean Predictor baseline.
 Mean Predictor is defined as a model that predicts the mean abundance value of the same gene product in the training data irrespective of inputs.
-We calculated the $r^2$ correlation between the ground truth and predicted abundances of gene products in the test set to determine the magnitude of the predictability improvement of the gene product abundances stemming from the use of the cellular imaging data (\Cref{fig:overall_performances}).
-In addition, for each gene product, we performed a one-sided Mann-Whitney-Wilcoxon test with $\alpha < 0.05$ to determine whether \themethod{} produces a statistically significant improvement in predictability over the Mean Predictor (\Cref{fig:pie_charts}).
-Out of all gene products that met minimal expression thresholds, we found that gene products are significantly predictable from cellular images in respectively 22.43\% (95\% CI: 8.77\%, 38.88\%) and 22.11\% (95\% CI: 10.40\%, 38.08\%) of cases for transcripts in M1 and M2 polarised macrophages and 38.77\% (95\% CI: 36.94\%, 39.85\%) and 41.22\% (95\% CI: 39.31\%, 42.42\%) of cases for proteins in M1 and M2 polarised macrophages (\Cref{fig:pie_charts}).
-We also found that, compared to transcript abundances, more protein abundances are significantly predictable by \themethod{} - across all gene products, protein abundances are more predictable than transcripts and those predictions are more often significant (\Cref{fig:pie_charts}).
-A selection of the top and bottom 10 gene products with the respectively lowest and highest $r^2$ values and SMAPEs for predicting gene product abundances achieved by \themethod{} is presented in \Cref{tb:top_genes_performances}.
+We calculated the $r^2$ value between the ground truth and predicted abundances of gene products in the test set to determine the magnitude of the predictability improvement of the gene product abundances stemming from the use of the cellular imaging data (\Cref{fig:overall_performances}).
+In addition, for each gene product, we performed a one-sided Mann-Whitney-Wilcoxon test with $\alpha = 0.05$ to determine whether \themethod{} produces a statistically significant improvement in predictability over the Mean Predictor (\Cref{fig:pie_charts}).
+Out of all gene products that met minimal expression thresholds, we found that gene products are significantly predictable from cellular images in respectively \correctednn{18.72\% (95\% CI: 6.52\%, 35.52\% and 13.38\% (95\% CI: 4.10\%, 32.21\%)} of cases for transcripts in M1 and M2 polarised macrophages and \correctednn{8.46\% (95\% CI: 0.58\%, 25.83\%) and 13.98\% (95\% CI: 2.41\%, 32.83\%)} of cases for proteins in M1 and M2 polarised macrophages (\Cref{fig:pie_charts}).
+A selection of the top and bottom 10 gene products with the respectively lowest and highest $r^2$ values and symmetric mean average percentage errors (SMAPEs) for predicting gene product abundances achieved by \themethod{} is presented in \Cref{tb:top_genes_performances_1,tb:top_genes_performances_2,tb:top_genes_performances_3,tb:top_genes_performances_4}.
+The associations between the actual measured abundances and the predicted abundances based on the imaging data for gene products with the highest and lowest predictability are shown in \Cref{fig:scatter_plots_between_gene_products_and_predictability}.